ABRG-Models/morphologica/docs/ref/visual/visualcommon.md

 ```c++
 #include <morph/VisualCommon.h>
 ```
-morph::VisualCommon contains a couple of structs used across the `Visual` and `VisualModel` classes.
+This header contains a couple of structs used across the `Visual` and `VisualModel` classes.
 These are enclosed within a `morph::visgl` namespace to indicate that they are related to OpenGL graphics and related to `morph::Visual`.

 ## Shader program struct: `visgl::visual_shaderprogs`